PassiveFr/Portfolio/README.md

 ### Usage

-Once started, the application will be accessible at `http://localhost:3000` (or another specified port if configured).
+Once started, the application will be accessible on localhost.
 Make sure to follow any additional usage instructions relevant to the project.

 ## Support